Early life of Pope Benedict XVI: Military service (1943–1945)

 In 1943, when he was 16, Joseph Ratzinger was drafted with many of his classmates into the Luftwaffenhelfer program.
 They were posted first to Ludwigsfeld, north of Munich, as part of a detachment responsible for guarding a BMW aircraft engine plant.
 Next they were sent to Unterföhring, northwest of Munich, and briefly to Innsbruck.
-From Innsbruck, their unit went to Gilching to protect the jet fighter base and to attack Allied bombers as they massed to begin their runs towards Munich.
+From Innsbruck, their unit went to Gilching to protect the jet fighter base meant to attack Allied bombers as they massed to begin their runs towards Munich.
 At Gilching, Ratzinger served in a telephone communications post.
 On 10 September 1944, his class was released from the Corps.
 Returning home, Ratzinger had already received a new draft notice for the Reichsarbeitsdienst.
 He was posted to the Hungarian border area of Austria; Austria having been annexed by Germany in the Anschluss of 1938.
 When Hungary was occupied by the Red Army Ratzinger was put to work setting up anti-tank defences in preparation for the expected Red Army offensive.

 On 20 November 1944, his unit was released from service.
 Joseph Ratzinger again returned home.
 After three weeks passed, he was drafted into the German army at Munich and assigned to the infantry barracks in the center of Traunstein, the city near which his family lived.
 After basic infantry training, he served at various posts around the city with his unit.
 They were never sent to the front.
 In late April or early May, shortly before Germany's surrender, he deserted.
 Desertions were widespread during the last weeks of the war, although deserters were subject to death if caught.
 However, diminished morale and equally diminished risk of prosecution from a preoccupied and disorganized German military contributed to the growing wave of soldiers looking toward self-preservation.
 He left the city of Traunstein and headed for his nearby village.
 "I used a little-known back road hoping to get through unmolested.
 But, as I walked out of a railroad underpass, two soldiers were standing at their posts, and for a moment the situation was extremely exciting for me.
 Thank God that they, too, had had their fill of war and did not want to become murderers."
 They used the excuse of his arm being in a sling to let him go home.